echogarden-project/echogarden/docs/Tasklist.md

 * Automatically disable using previous section recognized transcript as prompt for the next section when lots of repetition occurred in previous section
 * Cache last model (if enough memory available)
 * Bring back option to use eSpeak DTW based alignment on segments, as an alternative approach
-* The segment output can be use to split to segments, otherwise it is possible to try to guess using pause lengths or voice activity detection
+* The segment output can be used to split to segments, otherwise it is possible to try to guess using pause lengths or voice activity detection
 * Use compression ratios on the decoded tokens of individual segments and discard if too much repetition detected
 * Way to specify model size only, such that the English-only/multilingual variant would be automatically selected for sizes other than `tiny`?
 * Timestamps extracted from cross-attention are still not as accurate as what the official Python implementation gets.
-Try to see if you can make them better.
+Try to see if you can make them better
+* Try to exclude the timing for trailing punctuation characters in words that contain them.
+This can help narrow down the end timestamp to cover the word more tightly
+* Consider including the individual decoded tokens themselves as a sub-word timeline
+* Whisper's Chinese output can be split to words in a more accurate way.
+Consider using a dedicated segmentation library to perform the segmentation in character sequences that have no spaces within them.

-### Alignment
+### Alignment / DTW-RA
+* Remove emojis and other special characters, that are not likely to be pronounced in the speech, from the transcript timeline before it is synthesized.
+For example Whisper may produce 'note' emojis when it detects singing or music.
+Pronouncing them reduces the accuracy of the alignment.

-### Postprocessing
+### Post-processing

 ## Maintenance and cleanup